Good Clinical Practice E6(R3) Refresher

 GCP 4: Monitoring, Reporting and Project Closure

-Identify the roles and responsibilities of the sponsor, investigators, HREC, and institution/site in monitoring a research project.
+Outline the roles and responsibilities of the sponsor, investigators, HREC, and institution/site in monitoring a research project.

 Understand the processes for data management and amendments during a project.